+ESG Framework

-ESG Framework Our internal ESG framework is a risk Data Provider based analysis template with 50 Building on #InvestForGood analytical points (qualitative and Data providers interpret and Our Focus areas quantitative) covering E, S & G aggregate data for each company to Climate Risk themes. come up with headline ESG metrics • Diversity, Equity, & DSP uses MSCI ESG Manager, Analysis against our framework is Inclusion currently covering ~200 Indian based on a third party view of Innovation stocks (target ~350 by year end) company performance on each of themes.
+- Our internal ESG framework is a risk based analysis template with 45 criteria and 60+ analytical points (qualitative and quantitative) covering E, S & G themes. - Analysis against our framework is based on a third party view of company performance on each of themes.